asthomp/Stoplight-Bot/README.md

 message in the same channel as the source command.
 It can also be configured to send an additional message to a private channel used by moderators.

 Do not change the "default" guild.
-Instead, customize the section below it that's labeled `Better Than Chuck` or add a new entry. **Be mindful of the quotes!!** Discord resource IDs (ex: emoji ids, user ids, channel ids) should not have quotes!
+Instead, customize the section below it labeled `Better Than Chuck` or add a new entry. **Be mindful of the quotes!!** Discord resource IDs (ex: emoji ids, user ids, channel ids) should not have quotes!